UP951154/PlacementDiary/README.md

 ### Areas for Improvement

 1. Extra Features: There were some additional features that I would have liked to incorporate, but due to time constraints, I had to prioritize the essential aspects.
 These extra features could have enhanced the overall appeal and utility of the application.
 2. Time Management: Throughout the development process, I faced challenges in managing my time effectively.
 Due to academic commitments and other responsibilities, I had limited hours to work on the project each day.
 Consequently, some planned features and enhancements had to be postponed or omitted entirely.
 To address this issue, I could have created a more detailed project timeline, breaking down tasks into smaller, manageable chunks with specific deadlines.
-This approach would have allowed me to prioritize tasks and allocate time more efficiently.
+This approach would have allowed me to prioritize tasks and allocate time more efficiently (API, DATABASE).

 In conclusion, even though the absence of a database presented challenges, I am proud of the work I accomplished on the project.
 The experience allowed me to learn valuable lessons about project management, prioritization, and working within constraints.
 In the future, I look forward to expanding my skills and revisiting this project with the addition of a database to address the aforementioned areas for improvement.